 The IWBC representative requested that Lilyfield Road be resurfaced, particularly the section east of Catherine Street.
 This matter was raised about a year ago after WestConnex works for the Rozelle Interchange was completed on the road, however action has not yet been taken.
 Council Officers will pass this request onto the appropriate authority.

 This concluded the business of the meeting.

 Subject: REVIEW OF COUNCIL MEETING SCHEDULE

-Council at its meeting on 11 May 2021 resolved that the matter be deferred to the meeting to be held on 24 May 2021.
+Council at its meeting on 11 May 2021 resolved that the matter be deferred to

 Prepared By: Katherine Paixao - Acting Governance Manager